 Much more often, however, finding a certain region of interest or a particular feature on a macroscopic sample at all, or retrieving such locations repeatadly is a critical task.

-Based on our patented FPSensor, a fiber-based interferometer, our microscopes can now be equipped with position closed loop sensors with featuring a steady-state resolution of down to 1 nm even in a, despite the cryogenic working environment.
+Based on our patented FPSensor, a fiber-based interferometer, our microscopes can now be equipped with position sensors featuring a steady-state resolution of down to 1 nm even in cryogenic working environment.